-4.6 Sensors status registers
+4.2.6.
+Sensors status registers

 For the IMU383, triple sensor redundancy (along each axis) has been introduced.
-Each axes of every sensor is individually calibrated.
+Each of the axes of every sensor is individually calibrated.
 The output signal generated for each sensor type is a composite of the three unique sensors.
-For example, output value for acceleration on axis X in normal conditions is combination of all three individual X-axis accelerometer readings.
+For example, the output value for acceleration on axis X in normal conditions is combination of three individual X-axis accelerometer readings.

 The output from each sensor is constantly monitored and, if an anomaly is detected, the failing sensor is removed from the triad.
 This is done on a sensor-type basis.
 For example, if a failure of an accelerometer is detected, all three axes from that accelerometer will be disabled and the resulting acceleration output will consist of the combined signal from the two remaining good accelerometers.
-However, the angular-rate output will be a combination of all three rate-sensors.
+However, the angular-rate output will still be a combination of three rate-sensors.

-Additional sensor status registers contain more detailed information about sensors status for each redundant sensor chip (read-only):
+Sensor status registers contain more detailed information about sensors status for each redundant sensor chip (read-only):

-Sensor SPI Register Bit 0 (0x01) Bit 1 (0x02) Bit 2(0x04) Bit 3(0x08) Bit 4 Bit 5(0x0020) Chip (0x0010)0x1D AccelX AccelY AccelZ RateX RateY RateZ 2 0x1E RateX RateY AccelX AccelY AccelZ RateZ 3 AccelZ 0x1F AccelX AccelY RateX RateY RateZ
+Sensor Chip SPI Register # Bit 0 (0x01) Bit 1 (0x02) Bit 2(0x04) Bit 3(0x08) Bit 4 (0x0010) Bit 5(0x0020) 1 0x1D AccelX AccelY AccelZ RateX RateY RateZ 2 0x1E AccelX AccelY AccelZ RateX RateY RateZ 3 0x1F AccelX AccelY AccelZ RateX RateY RateZ

-Table 12 Sensors Status Registers
+Table 12: Sensors status registers